Adding a checkpoint and test steps

 # Reuse an existing checkpoint

-You can choose to reuse a checkpoint while adding a new one to the journey by typing a hint (name or checkpoint number) of an existing checkpoint, and selecting it from the list.
+You can choose to reuse a checkpoint while adding a new one to the journey by typing a hint (name, checkpoint number, or tag) of an existing checkpoint, and selecting it from the list.

 # Create a new journey reusing another’s checkpoints